reygunr/CS482-Project-3/README.md

 ---

 ## Notes
-- The project was divided into three key stages, reflecting contributions from Alexander, Tyreke, and Reagan.
+- The project was built incrementally over three commits, with each team member contributing to key functionalities.
-- The final version integrates login, menu navigation, and CRUD operations with robust input validation and error handling.